PrivaDE: Privacy-preserving Data Evaluation for Blockchain-based Data Marketplaces: Practical Optimizations for PrivaDE

 \subsection{Representative Set Selection}

 Because Bob contributes a dataset $D_B$, scoring every point in $D_B$ is costly and increases leakage: repeated inferences can expose information about Alice’s model and Bob’s data distribution.

 To mitigate this, our protocol requires Bob to extract a much smaller \emph{representative subset} $D_R \subset D_B$, and then jointly and securely evaluate Alice’s model only on $D_R$.
 To ensure correctness even if Bob is malicious, we enforce honest sampling via a cut-and-choose subroutine (Sec.~\ref{subsec:CP}).
 Similar representative-sampling strategies (without security) are standard in batch active learning~\cite{sener2018activelearningconvolutionalneural} and related ML tasks~\cite{mirzasoleiman2013distributed}.
+While our protocol allows Bob to choose any algorithm that achieves $(d,\delta)$-representativeness, common methods include $k$-center clustering and submodular maximization~\cite{nemhauser1978analysis,mirzasoleiman2013distributed}.